michelin/kstreamplify/README.md

 All deduplication methods return a `KStream<String, ProcessingResult<V,V2>` so you can redirect the result to the `TopologyErrorHandler#catchErrors()`.

-**Note**: Only streams with String keys and Avro values are supported.
+Only streams with String keys and Avro values are supported.

 ### By Key